-{\bf Incremental path building.} Suppose, there are $C$ out of $N$ nodes which are not monitor nodes.
-We show that, one monitor located on a path of length $\log(N)$ is enough to monitor the network flow.
-We estimate the probability for at least one node along the whole path is a monitor node.
-The probability for the overall route to be not monitored, i.e. composed of oblivious nodes only is given by
+In incremental path routing, it is assumed that the message path is a simple path.
+Hence, for each next node $v_i$ the probability for this node to be a non-monitoring node is $\frac{\gamma-i}{n-i}$.
+The probability for the overall route to be not monitored, i.e., composed of oblivious nodes only, is given by